Bulls vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Bulls Insights & Trends

-- Chicago has gone 6-4 in its last 10 games, with a 5-5 record against the spread in that span.
+- Chicago has a 5-5 record against the spread while going 6-4 overall in its past 10 games.

 - Five of the Bulls' last 10 outings have hit the over.